Kujang County: Climate

+Caverns

+The caves in the Kujang area are karstic grottoes formed during the Quaternary of the Cenozoic Era in limestone formations.
+Despite similar origins, they vary in size, scope, and aesthetic features due to karstic evolution.
+Ryongmun Cavern, located 370 meters above sea level, stretches 7 km with stalagmites and stalactites.
+Paekryong Cavern, 470 meters above sea level, features animal-shaped formations and stone columns.
+Kaechon Flower Cave is known for its "sea of flowers" made of mineral-rich stone.

 Economy

 Zinc, coal, and mica are mined in the district.
 Factories produce cement and rail cars.
+There are agricultural areas along the Chongchon and Kuryong rivers.

 In 2019, the Kujang Youth No.1 Hydropower station opened.
-Prior to opening, the generator room was flooded, although the generators were not yet installed at that time.
+Prior to opening, the generator room was flooded in a storm, although the generators were not yet installed at that time.
 Kujang Youth No.2 Hydropower station is under construction.

 Transportation

 The Manp'o, P'yŏngdŏk and Ch'ŏngnyŏn P'arwŏn lines of the Korean State Railway intersect in Kujang, along with various branch lines serving the county's mines.
-There is also a road grid.
+The Pyongyang-Hyangsan tourist road and several other first-class roads pass through the county.

+A former trolleybus system existed in Ryongdung-rodongjagu from the 1970s, connecting the workers' village to the nearby mine.
+Two trolleybuses serviced the route.